-Quantum of IDCW and the record date will be fixed by the Trustee.
-IDCW so decided shall be paid, subject to availability of distributable surplus.
-Within one calendar day of decision by the Trustee, the AMC shall issue notice to the public communicating the decision about the IDCW including the record date, in one English daily newspaper having nationwide circulation as well as in a newspaper published in the language of the region where the head office of the Mutual Fund is situated.
-Record date shall be the date, which will be considered for the purpose of determining the eligibility of investors whose names appear on the register of Unit holders for receiving IDCW.
-The Record Date will be 2 business days from the date of issue of notice.
-The NAV will be adjusted to the extent of IDCW distribution and statutory levy, if any, at the close of business hours on record date.
+The AMC, at its discretion at a later date, may choose to alter or add other modes of payment.
+Effect of IDCW: Upon payment of IDCW (including reinvestment of IDCW), the NAV attributable to Units in the respective IDCW Option will stand reduced by the IDCW amount, statutory levy, if any.
+The NAV of the Growth Option will remain unaffected by the payment of IDCW.
+Although the Scheme will have a common portfolio for both Growth and IDCW Options, the NAVs of the two Options will be distinctly different after declaration of the first IDCW to the extent of income distributed, distribution tax and statutory levy thereon.
 Allotment (Detailed procedure) All applicants will receive full and firm allotment of Units, provided the applications are complete in all respects and are found to be in order.
 The AMC retain the sole and absolute discretion to reject any application.
 Allotment to NRIs/FPIs will be subject to RBI approval, if any, required.
 An applicant in a scheme whose application has been accepted shall have the option either to receive the statement of accounts or to hold the units in dematerialised form and the asset management company shall issue to such applicant, a statement of accounts specifying the number of units allotted to the applicant or issue units in the dematerialized form as soon as possible but not later than five working days from the date of closure of the initial subscription list or from the date of receipt of the application.
 In case of Unit holder who have provided their e-mail address the Fund will provide the Account Statement only through e-mail message, subject to Regulations and unless otherwise required.
 In cases where the email does not reach the Unit holder, the Fund / its Registrar & Transfer Agents will not be responsible, but the Unit holder can request for fresh statement.
 The Unit holder shall from time to time intimate the Fund / its Registrar & Transfer Agent about any changes in his e-mail address.
 All Units will rank pari passu , among Units within the same Option in the Scheme concerned as to assets, earnings and the receipt of IDCW distributions, if any, as may be declared by the Trustee.
 In case the Unit Holder desires to hold Units in dematerialized/rematerialized form at a later date, the request for conversion of Units held in non-dematerialized form into dematerialized form or vice-versa should be submitted along with a dematerialized/rematerialized request form to their Depository Participants.
 Refund If application is rejected, full amount will be refunded within 5 working days of rejection of application.
 If refunded later than 5 working days @ 15% p.a. for delay period will be paid and charged to the AMC.
-Who can invest The following persons are eligible to invest in the Units of the Scheme (subject, wherever relevant, to the Purchase of Units of the Scheme of the Mutual Fund (This is an indicative being permitted and duly authorized under their respective by-laws list and investors shall consult their financial advisor to ascertain whether the scheme is suitable to their risk profile). /constitutions, charter documents, corporate / other authorisations and relevant statutory provisions etc):-